troglobit/pev/README.md

 from SMCRoute and free to used under the terms of the very liberal ISC license.

+The event loop consists of two files: `pev.c` and `pev.h`.
 You can use it as a library or just include the components into your own project.
-If you find bugs or have fixes to share, I'd very much like to see.
+See the header file for the API description.
+If you find bugs or have fixes to share, please report them using GitHub issues or pull requests.

 > **Note:** The timer implementation uses `setitimer()` for maximum
 > portability.
 Depending on the system, this can potentially cause